jbslabs/HA-Batocera/README.md

 * Multi-System Support

 ---

 ## Special Thanks

-Special thanks to StePhan McKillen (myle) and the Home Assistant community for helping inspire this project through the original Batocera MQTT discussion:
+Special thanks to StePhan McKillen (myle) and the Home Assistant community for helping inspire this project through an MQTT discussion post:

 https://community.home-assistant.io/t/batocera-to-home-assistant-via-mqtt/906675

-The community's experimentation with Batocera MQTT events helped demonstrate the possibilities of integrating retro gaming systems with Home Assistant and inspired the creation of HA Batocera.
+The original discussion demonstrated how MQTT could be used to bridge Batocera and Home Assistant and helped inspire the development of HA Batocera.

+## Acknowledgements

+- Batocera Linux Team
+- Home Assistant Community
+- MQTT Community
+- Everyone testing and providing feedback for HA Batocera

 ## License

-MIT License
+Released under the MIT License.
+See the LICENSE file for details.